MaddyGuthridge/COMP6080_Notes/React/state management.md

-It's important to create a clearly-defined state for your app or things will become impossible to maintain.
+As with all other frameworks, in [[React]], it's important to create a clearly-defined state for your app or things will become impossible to maintain.
 As it gets more complex.

 ## Component state
 Used to maintain the state of an individual [[component]] (eg the contents of a post).
 The [[useState]] [[hook]] is good for this.